karush17/ECE1504-Project/README.md

 Exactly same as Method-1

 ## Application Areas
-- [ ] Have a braod discussion about the applictions, experiments, important findidngs of the work.
+- [ ] Have a broad discussion about the applictions, experiments, important findidngs of the work.
 - [ ] Involve the reader into the goods and bads of the setup, its specifications, why is it essential from an application perspective.
-- [ ] Lay out some possible areas of expansion or scenarios where the approach would work/perform bettter
+- [ ] Lay out some possible areas of expansion or scenarios where the approach would work/perform better
 - [ ] End the discussion by commenting upon the applicability of methods to practical settings (emphasize on how these translate to real life)

 ## Conclusion